codewatchorg/SideStep/README.md

 Visual Studio (free editions should be fine)<BR>
 Windows SDK<BR>
 Cygwin with strip utility (if you want to strip debug symbols)<BR>
-peCloak (f you want to use it - http://www.securitysift.com/pecloak-py-an-experiment-in-av-evasion/)<BR>
+peCloak (f you want to use it - http://www.securitysift.com/pecloak-py-an-experiment-in-av-evasion/)<BR><BR>

 Configuration:
 Ruby, Python, strip.exe (if using it), and the cl.exe tool from Visual Studio need to be in your path.
-Sorry, I tried to make it compile with ming-gcc with no luck.
+Sorry, I tried to make it compile with ming-gcc with no luck.<BR><BR>
+** You will almost certainly have to compile the CryptoPP library with your own copy of Visual Studio.
+This is not my area of expertise, so I am currently looking at ways to build this in **

 Usage
 =====